How to Recover Windows 7 Password on Laptop & Desktop

 Note: As you can see in the screenshot, aside from resetting passwords in Windows 2008 Server (R2), the program also gives you ability to add a new account with admin privileges, or delete an existing account on the machine.

 Once done, click the Reboot button at the bottom of the screen to restart your computer.
 Wait for Windows to boot to the Server 2008 (R2) login screen.

 IMPORTANT!
-You will have to remove the password reset disk from the computer after you press the "Reboot" in case the machine will boot from it again.
+You will have to remove the disk from the computer after you press the "Reboot" in case the machine will boot from it again.